chhjel/HealthCheck/README.md

 ## Module: Tests

 Allows given backend methods to be executed in a UI to check the status of integrations, run utility methods and other things.
+Any exception thrown from a test will be included in full detail in the UI for easy debugging.

 ### Setup